vince-nlp/aclrollingreview/cfp.md

 Authors are required to honour the ethical code set out in the[ ACL Code of Ethics](https://www.aclweb.org/portal/content/acl-code-ethics).

 The consideration of the ethical impact of our research, use of data, and potential applications of our work has always been an important consideration, and as artificial intelligence is becoming more mainstream, these issues are increasingly pertinent.
 We ask that all authors read the code, and ensure that their work is conformant to this code.
 Authors are encouraged to devote a section of their paper to concerns about the ethical impact of the work and to a discussion of broader impacts of the work, which will be taken into account in the review process.
 This discussion may extend into a 5th page (short papers) or 9th page (long papers).
-In addition, we provide a[ responsible NLP research checklist](https://aclrollingreview.org/responsibleNLPresearch), which authors should upload alongside their paper.
+In addition, we provide a[ responsible NLP research checklist](https://aclrollingreview.org/responsibleNLPresearch), which authors must upload alongside their paper.

-We reserve the right to reject papers on ethical grounds, where the authors are judged to have operated counter to the code of ethics, or have inadequately addressed legitimate ethical concerns with their work.
+We reserve the right to reject papers on ethical grounds, where the authors are judged to have operated counter to the code of ethics, or have inadequately addressed legitimate ethical concerns with their work, or have failed to provide a responsible checklist.
 Indeed, the ARR review form includes a section addressing these issues and papers flagged for ethical concerns by reviewers or action editors will be further reviewed by the Ethics Advisory Committee (EAC).

 ### Limitations